 ♦ Head towards the seafront at Weston-super-Mare.
 This can be accessed from the A370 off the main M5.
 Once you reach the seafront, follow the road north along the seaward side.

-♦ You will eventually reach a toll Road (at a sharp left turn), again keeping left, take this toll road and follow it round the seaward side.
-It will eventually take you to a car park at ‘Middle Hope’.
+♦ You will eventually reach a toll road (at a sharp left turn).
+Keeping left, take this toll road and follow it round the seaward side.
+It will eventually take you to a car park at Middle Hope.

-♦ Park here and walk West towards the salt marsh and coast.
-The salt marsh footpath can be quite boggy, follow all the way until the foreshore changes from marsh to rocks and this is where the beds start.
-The best beds are further round ‘Sand Point’, at ‘Middle Hope’.
+♦ Park here and walk west towards the salt marsh and coast.
+The salt marsh footpath can be quite boggy.
+Follow it until the foreshore changes from marsh to rocks and this is where the beds start.
+The best are further round Sand Point at Middle Hope.

 ♦ Ref: 51.38823°N, 2.97641°W